aces/Loris/docs/wiki/99 - Developers/Alternative Install/README.md

-Instructions for the installation of the software
+Instructions for alternative installations of our software